peplin/pygatt/README.rst

    -  Tested on 5.18, 5.21, 5.35 and 5.43

--  GATTToolBackend requires Linux (i.e. not Windows compatible)
+-  GATTToolBackend requires Linux and `sudo` (i.e. not Windows compatible)

 Installation
 ------------